 We encourage positive learning behaviours such as being ready to learn, helping others, being creative and participating.
-We operate a system of DOJO points and pupils are recognised for their positive contributions to school life and showing positive attitudes to work.
+We operate a system of DOJO points and pupils are recognised for their positive contributions to academy life and showing positive attitudes to work.
 We are learning all about having a growth mindset and in our classes mistakes are a good thing because we can learn from them.

 Children arrive in class at 8:45am.
 They hand in their homework diaries and reading record books.
 During registration, children will be set a morning challenge to complete.

 During this time, children work on reading, spelling and handwriting skills, as well as a range of texts and writing skills set as tasks.
 Pupils are well supported in class.